RussInnova/Swift_Playgrounds/README.md

 # Swift_Playgrounds
 Place to store and share cool working playgrounds

-1. Adding a simple colored rectangle to a map using MKPolygon
+1. MKPolygon: Adding a simple colored rectangle to a map using MKPolygon